sparna-git/legislation-schema.org-howto/README.md

 ![Legislation schema.org diagram](/images/legislation-schemaorg-diagram.png)

 This diagram gives a good overview of which properties are interesting/necessary for the description of legal acts, however it is not sufficient :
-  - It does not indicate that some properties carry different semantics depending on where they are expressed.
+  - It does not capture the difference between what is a "base act" published in an Official Journal, what is an amending act, what is a consolidated version, etc.
   - It does not reflect the good practices in terms of legal act description, as seen in different EU Member States within the ELI Taskforce.
-  - It does not express the difference between what is a "base act" published in an Official Journal, what is an amending act, what is a consolidated version, etc.
+  - It does not indicate that some properties have slightly different meaning depending on where they are expressed.

 The rest of this guide captures the good practices in terms of data modeling for the description of legal acts and how to apply them in the context of the schema.org Legislation extension.

-In a sense it gives an _application profile_ of schema.org for the description of legislation.
+It renders these good practices as an _application profile_ of schema.org for the description of legislation.
 It is certainly not the only and definitive solution for the description of legislation, alternative solutions are of course possible.

 ## Good practices for the description of Legislation in schema.org